AllaYeroshchenko/Django-Test-Automation/README.md

 This is a test framework for Resume Builder training application located at [Pythonanywhere hosting](http://yeroshchenko.pythonanywhere.com/).
 Source code of Resume Builder located [here](https://github.com/AllaYeroshchenko/django).
-It was written in Python, based on the pytest framework using the Selenium library.
+It was written in Python, based on the PyTest framework using the Selenium library.

 * [The goal](#The-goal)